 - 1. Understand the theoretical implications of political ecology. - 2.
 Articulate a view about the significance of consumption in the global economy. - 3.
-Be familiar with the political ecologies of key commodities (food, tropical forests, fossil fuels). - 4.
+Be familiar with the political ecologies of key commodities. - 4.
 Present written and oral findings of a research paper on a political ecology topic.